Beautiful Lakes in Pakistan

 43. The Rawal Lake

-44. Rush lake
+44. Rush Lake

 It is a high-altitude lake in Nagar Valley, Gilgit-Baltistan, Pakistan, near Rush Pari Peak.
 At 4,694 meters (15,400 ft), Rush is one of the biggest lakes in Pakistan.
 It is located about 15 km (9 mi) north of Miar Peak and Spantik (Golden Peak) in the Nagar Valley.
 This gem is located just below where they meet; it is a popular overnight stop for people traveling along either route to Yasin or Passu.
 The trek to Rush Lake provides views of Spantik, Malubiting, Miar Peak, Phuparash Peak, and Ultra Sar.